LtbLightning/ldk-node-flutter-workshop/INSTRUCTIONS.md

 ```

 Once you have implemented the generateInvoices correctly, you should be able to see the QR code of the generated invoice in the app when you press the `Generate invoice` button in the Receive tab of the wallet actions with the spending wallet selected.

+#### Bolt12

+LDK Node already implements the more recent Bolt12 standard for invoices through static offers.
+We will not use this in this workshop, but you can try it out for yourself by using the `Bolt12Payment` class and its functions.

 ### Pay an invoice